freenas/freenas-docs/userguide/services.rst

     :menuselection:`Services --> FTP`
     with these attributes:

-    * "Path": browse to the parent volume containing the datasets
+    * :guilabel:`Path`: browse to the parent volume containing the datasets

-    * make sure the boxes for "Allow Anonymous Login" and "Allow Root Login" are **unchecked**
+    * make sure the boxes for :guilabel:`Allow Anonymous Login` and :guilabel:`Allow Root Login` are **unchecked**

-    * check the box "Allow Local User Login"
+    * check the box :guilabel:`Allow Local User Login`

-    * check the box "Always Chroot"
+    * check the box :guilabel:`Always Chroot`

 #.
 Start the FTP service in
     :menuselection:`Services --> Control Services`.
-    Click the red "OFF" button next to FTP.
-After a second or so, it will change to a blue "ON", indicating that the service has been enabled.
+    Click the red :guilabel:`OFF` button next to FTP.
+After a second or so, it will change to a blue :guilabel:`ON`, indicating that the service has been enabled.

 #.
 Test the connection from a client using a utility such as
     Filezilla.